avalanche-foundation/ACPs/ACPs/78-dynamic-multidimensional-fees/README.md

 where $r^{min}_i$ and $k_i$ are the minimal fee rate allowed and the update constants along dimension $i$ respectivelly.

 The update formula guarantees that fee rates increase if parent block is complex (large $B_i$) and if blocks are emitted rapidly (small $\Delta T$).
 Simmetrically fee rates decrease if parent block is less complex and if blocks are produced less frequently.
 We introduce a minimal, non-zero fee rate, to avoid fee rates reaching zero, which would cause any subsequent fee to be zero as well.
 The update formula has a few paramenters to be tuned, independently, for each fee dimension.
-We defer discussion about tuning to a [section below](#how-will-the-update-formula-parameters-be-tuned).
+We defer discussion about tuning to the [implementation section](#tuning-the-update-formula).

 ## Block verification rules